lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 to find message pairs such that `H(tr || m1) = H(tr || m2)` since a
 direct hash collision `H(m1) = H(m2)` will not suffice.
 HashML-DSA removes this enhanced security property.
+In spite of its lack of targeted collision protection, the practical security risk of using HashML-DSA in X.509 signatures would be immaterial.
+That is because a hash of the issuing CA's public key is already included in the Authority Key Identifier (AKI) extension which is signed as part of the tbsCertificate structure.
+Although it is a SHA-1 hash, general second pre-images against the AKI hash of existing issuing CAs would be impractical.

 --- back